Toronto: Universities

-University College at the University of Toronto's St. George campus.
-University College is one of eleven constituent colleges at the University of Toronto.
+University College on the University of Toronto's St. George campus.
+University College is one of eleven constituent colleges of the University of Toronto.

 Five public universities are based in Toronto.
-Four of these universities are based in downtown Toronto: OCAD University, Toronto Metropolitan University, the Université de l'Ontario français, and the main St. George campus of the University of Toronto.
-The University of Toronto is the largest post-secondary institution in Canada and has three campuses, the other two of which are located in the city's eastern district of Scarborough and the neighbouring city of Mississauga respectively.
-York University is the only Toronto-based university not situated in downtown Toronto, maintaining a primary campus in the northwestern portion of North York and a secondary campus in midtown Toronto.
+Four of these universities are based in downtown Toronto: OCAD University, Toronto Metropolitan University, the Université de l'Ontario français, and the University of Toronto.
+The University of Toronto is the largest post-secondary institution in Canada and has three campuses; its St. George campus is in the downtown core while its other two are located in the city's eastern district of Scarborough and the neighbouring city of Mississauga respectively.
+York University is the only Toronto-based university not situated in downtown Toronto, maintaining a primary campus in the northwestern portion of North York, a secondary campus in midtown Toronto, and a third campus in the city of Markham.

 Several other public universities based elsewhere in Ontario also operate satellite campuses or facilities in Toronto, including Queen's University at Kingston, the University of Ottawa, the University of Western Ontario, Wilfrid Laurier University, and the University of Guelph.
 The latter operates a satellite campus in northwestern Etobicoke together with Humber Polytechnic, called the University of Guelph-Humber.
 In addition to public universities, Toronto also holds a satellite campus for Northeastern University, a private university based in Boston.

 Colleges

-There are four public colleges based in Toronto: Centennial College, George Brown College, Humber Polytechnic (formerly Humber College), and Seneca Polytechnic (formerly Seneca College).
+There are four public colleges based in Toronto: Centennial College, George Brown Polytechnic (formerly George Brown College), Humber Polytechnic (formerly Humber College), and Seneca Polytechnic (formerly Seneca College).
 The four institutions operate several campuses throughout the city.
 Several public colleges based elsewhere in Ontario also operate satellite facilities and campuses in Toronto, including Cambrian College, Canadore College, Collège Boréal, Collège La Cité, Fleming College, Georgian College, Lambton College, Loyalist College, Niagara College, St. Clair College, and Sault College.